MoSPI's Comprehensive Base Year Revision (2025-2026): UPSC Current Affairs Story Arc

 The process of updating the benchmark year for economic indices to reflect changes in production and consumption structures.

-Current Fact: The base year is being officially shifted from 2011-12 to 2022-23 as per the Feb 2026 announcement.
+Current Fact: The base year is being officially shifted from 2011-12 to 2022-23 for GDP and IIP, and to 2024 for CPI, as per the Feb 2026 announcements.

 Chain-Based Indexing